 They started to give them some money, in order to keep them at bay.

-In 1521 Sara was officially recognized as a saint and integrated in the pilgrimage of Les Saintes-Maries-de-la-Mer.
+In 1521 Sara was officially recognised as a saint and integrated in the pilgrimage.

-Gypsies therefore made a tradition of coming once a year in Les Saintes Maries d ela Mer in order to worship her.
+Gypsies therefore made a tradition of coming once a year in Les Saintes Maries de la Mer to worship her.